How to create good Barn Owl habitat:

 - Environmental stewardship – the current government grant scheme.

-- There is more information on this topic in the Barn Owl Conservation Handbook.
+- Find out more about Barn Owl foraging habitat in the Barn Owl Conservation Handbook.